We woke to sunny clear skies and calm water! It was a lovely morning to be in the middle of nowhere!

 Frenchman Lake early in the morning

-We decided to hike on a trail along the hills overlooking the lake.
-The trail eventually led to the road so we had an easy hike back.
+We hiked a trail along the hills overlooking the lake.
+We had an easy hike back.

 Jake, the dog, welcomed the campground sign